 This lesson is for late undergraduate students.
-Students should be familiar with Statistical concepts, basic data visualizations, and have worked in Excel.EXCEL In addition, students will run models in notebooks coded in R.
+Students should be familiar with statistical concepts, basic data visualizations, and have worked in Excel.
+In addition, students will run models in notebooks coded in R.

 Time to Teach this Lesson

-This lesson can be This lesson can be taughttaught in 3 sessions along with TA assistance in running models in R
+This lesson can be taught in 3 sessions along with TA assistance in running models in R

 First Week: 1-hour prep, 2-hour class session; MRSI-28 dataset; hypothesis testing; review of Statistics